TONI7008/circularProgressBar/README.md

 # Circular Progress Bar

-A modern and customizable circular progress bar implemented in C++.
+A modern and customizable circular progress bar implemented in C++ with Qt framework.

 ## Features
 - Customizable size and appearance